‘I am not interested in the text.‘

 On Magna Carta

 I have been extremely annoyed by the fuss being made about Magna Carta.
-This is the eight-hundreth anniversary of Magna Carta.
+This is the eight-hundredth anniversary of Magna Carta.
 Magna Carta has absolutely nothing to say to us.
 The people who talk about Magna Carta don’t understand Magna Carta, don’t understand history, don’t realize it was repealed a couple of years after.
 It was a power struggle between a bunch of aristocrats and a bunch of kings.
 The profession is always looking backwards, to the eighteenth century, to old decisions.

 Translation: I do not feel bound by any of those ancient, hard-won rights and privileges of Englishmen, like habeas corpus, trial by jury, double jeopardy, etc. They’re so old!